candiddev/yaml8n/README.md

 ## License

 The code in this repository is licensed under the [GNU AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
-Visit https://yaml8n.dev/pricing/ to purchase license exemptions.
+Visit https://yaml8n.dev/pricing/ to purchase a license exemptions.

 ## Development